 Dividing, Shaping and Proofing the dough

 When each dough has fermented sufficiently, we turn it out on our wood-top table and scale it into loaf-sized lumps.
 We round each piece and let them rest on the table.
 Then we shape each loaf.
-Some are patted into a wet towel and rolled in seeds.
-The loaves then proof, or rise, until early morning, when we will bake them.
+Some are formed with a bit of water on the table and rolled in seeds.
+The loaves then proof, or rise, until late evening, when we will start baking them.
 Each batch of bread is moved to our walk-in cooler when it has risen enough, and will finish the rise at cool

 temperatures.
 Some of the bread proofs in linen-lined baskets, others between folds of linen on a wooden board, and a few loaves proof in pans that they will also bake in.